 Donations to charity

-Rewards can be given in cash, or brands can provide products to those in need.
-For instance, look at TOMS, which donates a pair of shoes for every pair that’s sold.
-Referral programs can also give the customer the choice, allowing them to take a cash reward, or donate the funds to a charity of their choice.
+Rewards can be given to the charity in cash, or brands can provide products to those in need for every referral.
+Referral programs can also give the customer a choice between several charities to donate to, as business insights brand Vena does.

-Next, it’s time to create the framework for your referral rewards.
-Determine what you will offer for closed referrals, and when you will dole them out to your customers.
+Next, it’s time to create the framework for your referral rewards, including when you will dole them out to your customers.
 Looking at these next details can help make this plan easier, so you can create a plan that’s pointed toward your customer base.

 When will you give the referral reward?